Ladrillo/pdf-to-multiple-choice/README.md

 ## Usage

-Create a `.env` file inside `.devcontainer` to keep your development environment variables.
+Create a `.env` file inside `.devcontainer` for your development environment variables.

+Create a `prompts.py` file at the root of the project for your custom prompts.

 Open the project inside a [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers).

-You must have the [Ollama](https://github.com/ollama/ollama) server running on your system.
+The [Ollama](https://github.com/ollama/ollama) server must be up and running on your system.

+Configure your Docker settings to "Enable host networking".

 ```bash
 python main.py ./sample.pdf